Static Memory Management

 }

 Also, the content of a variable is discarded if the variable isn't used.
-Consider the following code:
+For example, consider the following code:

 // before compilation